-My research sits at the intersection of cultural, intellectual, political, institutional, and diplomatic history, grounding international movements in local conditions and intellectual developments in material practices.
-Some of my other research interests include the role of gender in the construction of imperial subjecthood and the conduct of inter-imperial relations, the history of avant-garde literary and artistic movements, Soviet cultural politics, the political and cultural dynamics of Stalinism, and the effects of the Second World War.
+In addition to his focus on Soviet international history and the Russian Civil War, his other research interests include the history of nationalism, the role of gender in the construction of imperial subjecthood and inter-imperial relations, the history of avant-garde movements, Soviet cultural politics, the political and cultural dynamics of Stalinism, and the effects of the Second World War.

 Dr. Coggeshall teaches the seminars “Making Borders: Surveys, Space, and Knowledge” and “Nations and Nationalisms,” and has served as a Teaching Fellow in lecture courses on Early Modern Europe, Modern Europe, and 20th Century Europe.
 He also supervises students writing senior thesis projects in the History Department’s Senior Honors Thesis seminar.